AydinTechnology/AydinOS/README.md

 # AydinOS

-AydinOS - de besturing system
+AydinOS - An operating system